 Turnover & Staffing Remain Key Concerns For I/DD Direct Support Professional Workforce

-Researchers from the National Core Indicators Intellectual and Developmental Disabilities (NCI-IDD) collaborative conducted a survey of 3,936 provider agencies representing 344,179 DSPs in 26 states and the District of Columbia.
-They found high turnover and increased vacancy rates.
-Of the DSPs employed by respondents as of December 31, 2024, 39.1% had only been employed there for one year or less.
+The National Core Indicators Intellectual and Developmental Disabilities (NCI-IDD) collaborative conducted a survey of 3,936 provider agencies representing 344,179 DSPs in 26 states and the District of Columbia.
+The findings continue to showhigh turnover and increased vacancy rates.